Local Anaesthesia for Hernia Surgery

 Our unique approach to your personalised care means that we typically expect you to walk out of the hospital a couple of hours after your operation.

-Our approach to hernia treatment means that your recovery can start quicker.
+This approach also means that your recovery can start quicker.
 In fact many of our patients are able to start our specialised rehabilitation programme by day three after their surgery.
 This programme is designed by our expert medical team to speed up your recovery.

 Our pioneering approach to hernia treatment, our patient-focused care and the excellence of our highly experienced medical team come together to help you to get back to life quicker and achieve the best possible results.